If your teeth are sticking out like this, then you need help.

 The AAO defines the overbite as Medically Necessary Orthodontic Care if the Overbite is greater than 8mm “reference”

 This is a common problem where the top teeth are positioned more forward relative to the bottom teeth and thus giving it the appearance of “Bucked teeth”.
-Several factors contribute to overbite including hereditary, thumb sucking, trauma to the chin, early loss of lower baby teeth etc...
+Several factors contribute to overbite including hereditary, thumb sucking, trauma to the chin, the early loss of lower baby teeth, etc...